-- To provide more on-snow opportunities to master the fundamental racing skills and racing techniques by skiing varied train and conditions (longer and steeper runs) that might not otherwise be available at Vorlage or other local Outaouais ski hills. - To provide an opportunity for team building and individual development that goes beyond a typical training day at home.
+- To provide more on-snow opportunities to master the fundamental racing skills and racing techniques by skiing varied terrain and conditions (longer and steeper runs) that might not otherwise be available at Vorlage or other local Outaouais ski hills. - To provide an opportunity for team building and individual development that goes beyond a typical training day at home.

 During camps, Vorlage coaches and athletes spend long hours together both on and off the hill.
-We are fortunate as our committed coaches are involved from early morning dry land, to meals, to on hill coaching and skiing, to post skiing discussions, to tuning, to "lights out".
+We are privileged to have dedicated coaches who are engaged in every aspect of our day, from early morning dry land exercises, through meals, on-hill coaching and skiing, post-skiing discussions, equipment tuning, all the way to 'lights out'.
 As a natural benefit, we see the strengthening of relationships between coaches and athletes as well as among athletes.
-This is a truly unique benefit of attending Vorlage camps.
+This is a truly unique benefit of attending VRC camps.

 At camps, volunteer Chaperones' roles are to support the operations of the camp (food, driving, lodging and supervision).
 Chaperones recognize that camp days can be very long and demanding on coaches and athletes.
-To realize the objectives of Vorlage Race Club and our camps, it is important that all participants at each camp have a clear understanding of their roles and responsibilities.
+To realize the objectives of VRC and our camps, it is important that all participants at each camp have a clear understanding of their roles and responsibilities.
 To facilitate communication and coordination between the coaches and chaperones, a "Lead Coach" and a "Lead Chaperone" will be designated.
 The responsibilities of each role are described below: